ArowoloAbimbolaVictoria/Bank-Statement-Analysis/README.md

 ## Analysis and Visualization:

 I chose to create simple and easy-to-understand visuals.
 To reflect the branding of my bank, I used their colors of red, white, and gold.
-These colors are also bold and eye-catching, which helps to make the visuals more memorable.I wanted to ensure that the visualization would be easily understood by anyone who viewed it, regardless of their level of expertise.
+These colors are also bold and eye-catching, which helps to make the visuals more memorable.
+I wanted to ensure that the visualization would be easily understood by anyone who viewed it, regardless of their level of expertise.

-I created a number of visuals to show the income, expenses, and top. reasons for debit and. added filters to the dashboard so that the user can customize the data.
+I created a number of visuals to show the income, expenses, and top reasons for debit and added filters to the dashboard so that the user can customize the data.

 ### The Dashboard comprises of these visuals: